-- As a currency manager Record manages only the impact of foreign exchange and not the underlying assets, therefore its "assets under management" are notional rather than real.
-To distinguish this from the AUM of conventional asset managers, Record uses the concept of assets under management equivalents ("AUME"). - The Group has revised its approach to reporting AUME and a reconciliation of AUME under the original and revised approaches is provided on page 23.
-There has been no change to the revenue generating ability of the business as a result of this reporting change. - 3.
-H1-16 indicates the first six month period in the financial year ended 31 March 2016.
-FY-16 indicates the financial year ended 31 March 2016.
+1 As a currency manager Record manages only the impact of foreign exchange and not the underlying assets, therefore its "assets under management" are notional rather than real.
+To distinguish this from the AUM of conventional asset managers, Record uses the concept of assets under management equivalents "AUME" and by convention this is quoted in US dollars.

+2 The Group has revised its approach to reporting AUME and a reconciliation of AUME under the original and revised approaches is provided after the notes to the financial statements.
+There has been no change to the revenue-generating ability of the business as a result of this reporting change.